How To Make A Blooming Onion

 Flip the onion and gently spread out the petals.

-In one bowl combine your flour, paprika, cayenne pepper, oregano, garlic powder and salt & pepper.
-In a second, combine your eggs and milk.
+In one bowl combine flour, paprika, cayenne pepper, oregano, garlic powder and salt & black pepper.
+In a second, combine eggs and milk.

 In a suitably sized pot, heat up enough oil to cover the depth of the onion.
-You want to get it to about 350f/175c.
+You want to get it to about 350F/180C.
 Drop a petal in and if it vigorously sizzles, you're good to go.
 Using a ladle, slowly and carefully drop in your onion root side up.
-Allow to fry for around 10 seconds then flip the onion over to petal side up.
+Allow to fry for around 2-3mins, then very carefully flip it over.
+It's ready to flip when the very tips of the petals begin to lightly char.

+Continue frying until deep golden and visibly crispy all over.
 Depending on the size of your onion it should take around 6-10 minutes until done.
 You don't want to pull it out early as the batter with taste flakey/powdery, so ensure it's a deep golden colour before it comes out.
+Try and keep it submerged in the oil throughout and keep it on a high heat to try and maintain the oil temp as best possible.